 The obvious solution is to hire localized sales teams.
 However, if a Spanish sales team isn’t an option, then simply doing your research and finding out the pain points that resonate in each market can help you achieve higher contact rates and let your sales team stand out from the crowd.
 For example, if you were selling an email capture tool, knowing that German companies are extremely cautious about being GDPR compliant compared to other European markets would give your sales team an edge when looking to start a conversation.

-This metric measures the conversion to contacted by each channel: LinkedIn, email, or phone.
+This metric measures the conversion to contacted by each channel: email, phone, or LinkedIn and other social platforms.

 Getting people into a conversation is arguably one of the hardest parts of the outbound sales process.
 To succeed, sales development is about knowing where to put your time and resources.
 By measuring each of these elements, you will be able to tell your team what type of follow up call works best for each persona, market, and what channels to use.
-There are other metrics to consider such as response time and number of attempts, which you can read about in our guide on the “20 can’t-miss sales development KPIs”.
+There are other metrics to consider such as response time and the ideal number of attempts, which you can read about in our guide 20 can’t-miss sales development KPIs.